CodeSparta/codectl.github.io/docs/user-guide/user-guide.md

     - Secret Access Key

 ### User Provided Low-Side Unrestricted Prep Node
-  3. The deployment process requires an initial unsecured, public network artifact collection host where all dependencies are collected.
+  3. Unsecured, public network artifact collection host
->  This host must meet the following requirements:
+  - This host must meet the following requirements:
->    - [Podman Installed]
+    - [Podman Installed]
->    - Access to Internet
+    - Access to Internet
->    - Minimum of 64 GB available storage
+    - Minimum of 64 GB available storage

->  The following is recommended for the host:
+  - The following is recommended for the host:
->    - RHEL 8: bare metal, cloud instance, or virtual machine
+    - RHEL 8: bare metal, cloud instance, or virtual machine
->    - Valid host type examples: localhost, local vm, or cloud instance
+    - Valid host type examples: localhost, local vm, or cloud instance
->    - Host Hardware Equivalent: t2.2xlarge (8 vCPU, 32GB RAM, 64GB Disk)
+    - Host Hardware Equivalent: t2.2xlarge (8 vCPU, 32GB RAM, 64GB Disk)
->

 ### Red Hat Credentials
   4. A Quay pull secret is required for the registry, and can be found at the [Red Hat UPI OpenShift Web Console].